The Associate in Applied Science

 Students who are interested in continuing their education at the baccalaureate level can refer to the list of articulations and are encouraged to speak to their advisor, the CCCC transfer advisor, the receiving institution’s office of admissions, and/or relevant college catalogs or web sites.

 Students must apply for graduation at the beginning of their final semester at CCCC.
 See your academic advisor to complete the form.

 Any student taking online, HyFlex, hybrid, or remote courses is responsible for having reliable access to both the Internet and a computer running Chrome or Firefox.
-Please visit Online & Blended Learning for more information detailing distance learning requirements.
+Please visit Online & HyFlex Learning for more information detailing distance learning requirements.

 Cape Cod Community College is committed to students’ academic success.
 Prerequisite courses are established to ensure students have the necessary knowledge and skills to succeed in a course.
 Students are required to complete (or be currently enrolled in) prerequisites prior to registering for the next level course.

 A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally and contractually established equivalency which reasonably (is) not less than:

 - One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester or the equivalent amount of work over a different amount of time; or